-- F. Licensed, registered, or approved facilities must inform compensated employees and volunteers that the facilities are requesting child protective services registry checks and criminal history record reports for them. - G. A facility may choose to request a national criminal background check, instead of the criminal history record check, for employees and volunteers. - 1.
+- F. Licensed or approved facilities must inform compensated employees and volunteers that the facilities are requesting child protective services registry checks and criminal history record reports for them. - G. A facility may choose to request a national criminal background check, instead of the criminal history record check, for employees and volunteers. - 1.
 The facility must adhere to Department of State Police requirements for obtaining fingerprints, in accordance with § 19.2-392.02 of the Code of Virginia. - 2.
-The department, family day system, and child-placing agency will accept a national criminal background check result of "qualified" from the Department of State Police. - 3.
+The department and child-placing agency will accept a national criminal background check result of "qualified" from the Department of State Police. - 3.
 If the screening result is "disqualified," the facility must obtain a satisfactory criminal history record check from the Central Criminal Record Exchange for the person if: - a.
 The facility wishes to employ the person or approve the person as a volunteer; or - b.
-The entity wishes the department to issue a license or registration; or - c.
-The facility wishes a family day system or child-placing agency to issue an approval. - H. The facility may also require a background check from another state per the provisions in subdivision B 5 of 22VAC40-191-50. - I. A facility that does not comply with this regulation may have its licensure, registration, approval, or religious exempt status revoked or denied. - J. If a facility has knowledge that a person required to have a background check has an offense, and this person has neither a waiver nor an exception per 22VAC40-191-50 A, and the facility refuses to separate the person from employment, service, or residence in a family day home, then licensure, registration, or approval must be revoked or denied.
+The entity wishes the department to issue a license; or - c.
+The facility wishes a child-placing agency to issue an approval. - H. The facility may also require a background check from another state per the provisions in subdivision B 3 of 22VAC40-191-50. - I. A facility that does not comply with this regulation may have its licensure or approval status revoked or denied. - J. If a facility has knowledge that a person required to have a background check has an offense, and this person has neither a waiver nor an exception per 22VAC40-191-50 A, and the facility refuses to separate the person from employment, service, or residence in a home, then licensure or approval must be revoked or denied.

-22VAC40-191-70.
-Keeping background check records.
+22VAC40-191-70 Keeping background check records

 - A. A facility must keep background check records at the location where the person is an applicant, agent, employee, contract employee, volunteer, other adult in the home, or is any other adult who is involved in the day-to-day operations of the facility or who is alone with, in control of, or supervising one or more children. - 1.
 If a facility is among two or more owned by the same entity, the background check reports and findings may be kept at corporate headquarters or at the facility and must be made available to the department representative upon request. - 2.
-If a facility is not the primary work place for a person, the facility may keep copies on site, if there is: - a.
-Documentation of the place where original background check records are kept; and - b.
-Copies of the sworn disclosure statement or affirmation, criminal history record report with a statement that the facility designee has viewed and verified the original, and the child protective services central registry check form must be kept on site. - B. Contracting organizations and voluntarily registered family day homes certified eligible for registration by contracting organizations must keep background check records. - 1.
-The contracting organization must keep: - a.
-The original criminal history record report and sworn statement or affirmation for the voluntarily registered provider; - b.
-The original or a copy of the central registry findings; and - c.
-A copy of the criminal history record report and central registry findings for all provider assistants, substitute providers, and central registry findings for persons aged 14 and older residing in the home. - 2.
-The voluntarily registered family day home provider must keep: - a.
-The original criminal history record report and sworn statement of affirmation for any provider assistant, substitute provider, and any adult residing in the home; and - b.
-The original or a copy of the central registry finding for any provider assistant, substitute provider or any person aged 14 and older residing in the home; and - c.
-Copies of the provider's own background check records.
+If a facility is not the primary work place for a person, the facility may keep copies on site, if there is:

-22VAC40-191-70.
-Keeping background checks.
+22VAC40-191-70 Keeping background check records.